apache/cloudstack-docs-rn/source/compat.rst

 .. note:: that specific versions of the operating systems are tested, so compatibility with CentOS 6.3 may not
           indicate compatibility with CentOS 6.2, 6.1 and so on.

--

-   RHEL versions 5.5, 6.2, 6.3, and 6.4

--

-   CentOS versions 6.3, and 6.4
+- CentOS versions 6.5 (32 and 64 bit)

--

-   Ubuntu 12.04 LTS
+- FreeBSD 10 (32 and 64 bit)
+- Microsoft Winows 8.1 (32 and 64 bit)
+- Windows XP SP3 (32 and 64 bit)

 Supported Hypervisor Versions
 -----------------------------

-CloudStack supports three hypervisor families, XenServer with XAPI, KVM, and VMware with vSphere.

--

-   Windows Server 2012 R2 (with Hyper-V Role enabled)

--

-   Hyper-V 2012 R2

--

-   CentOS 6.2 with KVM

--

-   Red Hat Enterprise Linux 6.2 with KVM

--

-   XenServer 6.0.2 (with Hotfix)

--

-   XenServer versions 6.1 and 6.2 SPI with latest hotfixes

--

-   VMware versions 5.0, 5.1, and 5.5

--

-   Bare metal hosts are supported, which have no hypervisor.
-These hosts can run the following operating systems:

-   -

-      RHEL or CentOS, v6.2 or 6.3

-      .. note:: Use libvirt version 0.9.10 for CentOS 6.3

-   -

-      Fedora 17

-   -

-      Ubuntu 12.04
+No new supported hypervisors in |version|.

-For more information, see the Hypervisor Compatibility Matrix in the CloudStack Installation Guide.
+For more information, see the Hypervisor Compatibility Matrix in the `CloudStack Installation Guide`_.

 Supported External Devices
 --------------------------

--

-   Netscaler VPX and MPX versions 9.3 and 10.e

--

-   Netscaler SDX version 9.3

--

-   SRX (Model srx100b) versions 10.3 or higher

--

-   F5 10.1.0 (Build 3341.1084)
+No new supported External Devices in |version|.

+For more information, see the `CloudStack Installation Guide`_.

 Supported Browsers
 ------------------